smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 signaling the "throughput advice" to client-application-endpoint.
 However, the applicability extends to network architectures beyond 4G/5G networks.

-The user plane network element in the 5G packet core is the UPF, as shown in Figure 1.
+The user plane network element in the 5G packet core, termed as the UPF, as shown in Figure 1.
 In the 4G packet core, the P-GW (as shown in Figure 2) performs the same role as the UPF does in the 5G mobile packet core.